sahat/jsrecipes/posts/backend/socketio-basics.md

 say, _dataFromServer_.
 Both the client and server EMIT events and respond accordingly by executing functions that are registered to LISTEN for those specific event.

-A socket.io powered chat application's workflow may look something like this:
+A SocketIO powered chat application's workflow may look something like this:

 1. Client connects to a server and a _connection_ event is registered by the server.